Bareflank/MicroV/docs/MicroV Hypercall Specification.md

 ### 2.15.9. mv_vs_op_run, OP=0x6, IDX=0x8

 This hypercall executes a VM's VP using the requested VS. The VM and VP that are executed is determined by which VM and VP were assigned during the creation of the VP and VS. This hypercall does not return until an exit condition occurs, or an error is encountered.
 The exit condition can be identified using the output REG0 which defines the "exit reason".
 Whenever mv_vs_op_run is executed, MicroV reads the shared page using a mv_run_t as input.
+If "reg" is set to a valid mv_reg_t, this register is written before the guest VM is executed.
+If "reg" is mv_reg_t_unsupported, "reg" is ignored.
+If "msr" is set to a valid, non-zero MSR, the MSR is written before the guest VM is executed.
+If "msr" is set to 0, "msr" is ignored.
 When mv_vs_op_run returns, and no error has occurred, the shared page's contents depends on the exit condition.
 For some exit conditions, the shared page is ignored.
 In other cases, a structure specific to the exit condition is returned providing software with the information that it needs to handle the exit.

 **Warning:**<br>
 This hypercall is slow and may require a Hypercall Continuation.
 See Hypercall Continuations for more information.